auraphp/system/index.md

 Command Line
 ------------

-You can also check Aura from the command line.
+You can also try Aura from the command line.
 Go to the system directory and run a CLI command from the Aura Framework package:

     $ php package/Aura.Framework/cli/hello-world